Beautiful Signs for a Better Planet

 There are three types of braille:

 Grade 1 braille is mostly used by individuals just learning to read braille.
-It consists of the 26 standard letters of the alphabet, numbers, and punctuation.
+It consists of the 26 standard letters of the alphabet, as well as numbers and punctuation.

-Grade 2 braille is the most commonly used type of braille.
-It is comprised of the letters of the alphabet letters, numbers, punctuation, and contractions.
-Shortened grade 2 braille is preferred because contractions save space relative to grade 1 braille which spells out words letter for letter.
+Grade 2 braille, also known as contracted braille, is the most commonly used type of braille.
+It is comprised of the letters of the alphabet, numbers, punctuation, and contractions.
+Shortened grade 2 braille is preferred because contractions save space relative to grade 1 braille which spells out words letter-for-letter.
 Additionally, braille contractions increase reading and writing speeds.
 For these reasons, grade 2 braille is almost always used in books and other printed materials including signage.

-Green Dot Sign uses only grade 2 braille on all of our ADA signs.
-This matters because of Sign requirements in section 703 of the 2010 Standards for Accessible Design.
-Section, 703.3 Braille, states that “Braille shall be contracted (Grade 2)…”.
+Green Dot Sign® uses only grade 2 braille on all of our ADA signs.
+Section 703 of the 2010 Standards for Accessible Design on braille states that braille on signs must be contracted (Grade 2).

 Yes, the 2010 ADA Standards for Accessible Design lists several other braille requirements in section 703.3.

-Note that for signage in California the distance between two dots in the same braille cell and distance between corresponding dots in adjacent braille cells should be at the maximum listed in the ADA.
-This CA-specific guideline is in the 2019 Edition of the California Building Code (CBSC) Part 2 Chapter 11B.
+Note: for signage in California, the distance between two dots in the same braille cell and distance between corresponding dots in adjacent braille cells should be at the maximum listed in the ADA.
+This California-specific guideline appears in the 2019 Edition of the California Building Code (CBSC) Part 2 Chapter 11B.